 The 2014 study funded by MassBays enhances the characterization of the natural dynamics of this system and provides a quantitative assessment of sediment transport and sediment budget calculations for approximately 25 km (15.5 miles) of the Cape Cod Bay coast.
 Knowledge of these parameters is vital to an understanding of the historical conditions that contribute to future changes to the position, shape and size of the coastline.
 These data can be used to reduce the vulnerability of communities and ecological systems to the impacts of changing climate and rising sea levels.

-Details of the study as well as a discussion of how the results provide insight into the sedimentary conditions and processes associated with the Provincetown - Truro - Wellfleet coast of Cape Cod Bay and how the findings, when combined with primary geographical features may be applied for coastal planning and management purposes are provided in the study report: Assessment of Multi-decadal Coastal Change: Provincetown Harbor to Jeremy Point, Wellfleet, Massachusetts.
+Details of the study as well as a discussion of how the results provide insight into the sedimentary conditions and processes associated with the Provincetown - Truro - Wellfleet coast of Cape Cod Bay and how the findings, when combined with primary geographical features may be applied for coastal planning and management purposes are provided in the study report: Assessment of Multi-decadal Coastal Change: Provincetown Harbor to Jeremy Point, Wellfleet, MA.
 Center for Coastal Studies.
 2013 file size 1MB.

 Berman, G.A., 2011, Longshore Sediment Transport, Cape Cod, Massachusetts.
 Marine Extension Bulletin, Woods Hole Sea Grant & Cape Cod Cooperative Extension.
 48 p.